 Nevada, South Carolina, Minnesota and Texas parks also make the 15 least-visited list.

-Here's the list for a little trail-less-taken inspiration:
+Here’s the list and some park highlights for a little trail-less-taken inspiration:

 15 least-visited US National Parks in 2021